Today's Best Movies.

 This includes items as seemingly innocent as sparklers and "snap-its".
 For the safety of all, this is considered a zero-tolerance issue here.

-- You must be in control of your lights, and they must be off while you're parked.
+- ALL of your vehicle lights must be under your control, and they must be off while you're parked.

 Other distracting lights on, in and around your vehicle, including strobes, neons, blinking/flashing novelties, video displays and TV sets must also be turned off.